decaby7e/website/content/blog/why-ranvier.md

 ![Diagram of a node of Ranvier](https://upload.wikimedia.org/wikipedia/commons/thumb/3/34/Gray631.png/250px-Gray631.png)

 My sophomore year of high school, I was taking AP Psychology on Florida Virtual School (FLVS).
-We had a class in person at my school where we could work on this class during school hours.
+We had a class in-person at my school where we could work on this class during school hours.
 Yeah...
 Good luck keeping us from doing more interesting things.